ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-15-delivery_mechanisms-helpers_and_error_handling.md

 end

 Next up `json_error`.
-This helpers take an exception and status code and reports a JSON representation.
+This helpers take an exception and status code then generates a JSON representation.

 ```ruby
 class WebService < Sinatra::Base